awakehollowape/leesin-instalock/README.md

 # leesin-instalock
-A simple python script writed for accept the game and instalock lee sin
+A simple python script writed to accept matches and instalock lee sin

 #Cosas a arreglar#